+Heading Description

-Heading Description MAC Address The AP's MAC address.
+MAC Address The AP's MAC address.
 Click this link to view details specific to this AP.

 Device Name The AP's "name."
-This can be modified on the Configure > Access Points page by clicking the Edit link next to the AP's MAC address.

 Description The AP's "description."
-This can be modified on the Configure page by clicking the Edit link next to the AP's MAC address.

 Location The AP's "location."
-This can be modified on the Configure > Access Points page by clicking the Edit link next to the AP's MAC address.
-Model The ZoneFlex model number.
-Status Displays the current status of the AP from ZoneDirector's perspective: Approval Pending Connected Disconnected Root AP Mesh AP eMesh AP Number of hops Mesh Mode Displays whether the AP is manually set as a Root or Mesh AP, or set to automatically choose Mesh mode.
+This can be modified on the by configuring GPS coordinates for the AP.

+Model The AP's model number.

+Status Displays the current status of the AP from ZoneDirector's perspective: Approval Pending Connected Disconnected Root AP Mesh AP Mesh AP Mumber of hops

+Mesh Mode Displays whether the AP is manually set as a Root or Mesh AP, or set to automatically choose Mesh mode.

 IP Address The IP address of the AP.

 External IP: Port This column displays the public IP and port number for APs connected via Layer 3 behind a NAT device.

 VLAN The VLAN ID, if configured.